Mexico North America Travel

 Hey there!
 This site utilizes ads to pay the bills so that we can continue bringing you free travel advice.
 We are also part of several affiliate programs, which means that if you click on a link and make a purchase, we may receive a small commission (at no extra cost to you).
 Thank you for reading and supporting Live Like it's the Weekend!

-I have tons of fun Tulum content to help you plan your trip, but in this post we’ll be covering some really practical info on how to get from Cancun to Tulum–because let’s be honest, that’s step one to setting up your trip for success, am I right?
+If you’re looking for more fun Tulum tips, I have tons of Tulum travel guides to help you plan your trip, but in this post we’ll be covering some really practical info on how to get from A to B, because let’s be honest: that’s step one to setting up your trip for success, am I right?

 Private car and driver in Tulum

 Thankfully, getting to Tulum from Cancun is pretty simple and there are loads of options available at various comfort levels and prices.
-You’re most likely going to be arriving into Cancun Airport.
-Once you touch down and gather your bags, there are six different ways to make the 2 hour (approximate) journey to Tulum and we’ll be exploring each in depth below.
+We’ll go into each one in depth below so you can decide how you want to spend the approximate 2 hour journey to Tulum.

 The Tulum Ruins - how to get from Cancun to Tulum